prashjet/oss4astro/package_and_test/README.md

 #### End-to-end tests

-- evaluate a code’s ability to perform its intended function
+- evaluate a code’s ability to perform its intended function,
-- overall performance and accuracy of code’s main functions
+- test overall performance and accuracy of code’s main functions,
-- test the way that users will interact with the code works
+- test the way that users will interact with the code works,
-- often take longer to run, so not always amenable to continuous integration
+- these might take longer to run than unit tests, in which case you might not want to run them as often

 ### Python `assert`

 Tests will make use of the Python assert statemement.
 This is `assert` followed by a statement.
 If the statement is true, then the `assert` passes, e.g.

 ```
-In [1]: assert 1==1
+In [1]: assert 1==1 # this passes
 ```

-While
+while a false statement raises an `AssertionError`, i.e.

 ```
 In [2]: assert 1==2